digitalrebar/provision/doc/operations/security.rst

 * content packs that are installed
 * the IP address of the user’s browser

 To obtain a RackN license, an active email address (could be an alias) is required.
-For contact purposes, we also requrest name and phone number.
+For contact purposes, we also request name and phone number.

 Is all the flow between Digital Rebar and the provisioned machines secured?